Tombs of the Blind Dead: Edited Versions

+The film was originally released in the United States in 1973 as "The Blind Dead."
+Hallmark Releasing advertised it as rated "V" for violence, as they did with "Mark of the Devil" one year earlier.
+As with that film, "stomach distress bags" were offered to patrons coming to see "The Blind Dead."
+The film was very successful.

 The Spanish version, La noche del terror ciego, differed from the retitled English version.
 In the latter, a flashback of the living Knights Templar torturing and drinking the blood of a female victim was moved to the beginning of the film, and most of the sex and gore (for instance, the scene depicting the lesbian relationship between Betty and Virginia, a scene in which Pedro rapes Betty and the sequence on a train in which the Knights kill a woman in front of her child) were removed.

-American distributors decided to severely re-edit the film for its English-language release and add a new opening scene to cash in on the success of the Planet of the Apes film series.
+Later, American distributors decided to severely re-edit the film for an English-language re-release and add a new opening scene to cash in on the success of the Planet of the Apes film series.
 The plan was to replace the film's original setting with a post-apocalyptic future in which the undead were deceased intelligent apes, similar to the ones seen in Planet of the Apes.
 Rather than reshooting, location footage from the film was edited together, the Templar flashback sequence was removed, and a narration track explaining the premise was produced as an introduction.
 The revised film was retitled Revenge from Planet Ape.
+Apparently first released in 1976, this version played at various theaters in the United States and even Guam between 1976 and 1984.